-Now, what I’d like to talk about is your inner struggles.
+Now, what I’d like to talk about is your inner-struggles.
 And I’d like you, on the whiteboard of your mind, to say, under the heading, “I got a raw deal,” and now underneath that I want you to say, “What is it?”
 What’s the one that pops up to the surface.

 And, by the way, knowing that sometimes that’s so painful, instead of dealing with it, instead of facing it, a lot of us repress and are in denial, “Oh, I don’t want to talk about that.
 I don’t want to think about that.
 It’s way too painful.”
 I know that one out of four, according to statistics, one out of four or one out of five women have been sexually abused.
 That’s a raw deal.

+We know that half of all Americans have been divorced.
 We know that infidelity is rampant in America.
 We know that people lie and cheat in business.

 Well, let’s look at that together.
 Principle number one or life lesson number one: If you want to overcome the raw deals in your life, and that’s God’s will, here’s the first thing you need to do – Asaph models it for us – pour out your heart.
 Face it.
 Share it.
 Get it on the table.
 Tell God about it.